 Ballast Tension

-A handy person from Antioch, TN says:
+Handy Person from Antioch, TN

 With 167 pages of discussion and no "search" function, I'm going to take a chance on double posting here.
 I hope no one minds.